lastmjs/zwitterion/README.md

 A web dev server that lets you import anything*

-\* If by anything you mean: JavaScript ES2015+, TypeScript, AssemblyScript, Rust, WebAssembly, and possibly in the future C, C++, and anything that compiles to WebAssembly.
+\* If by anything you mean: JavaScript ES2015+, TypeScript, AssemblyScript, Rust, WebAssembly, C, C++, and in the future anything that compiles to WebAssembly.

 Zwitterion is designed to be an instant replacement for your current web development static file server.